 Dublin Castle has served many functions since it was built by King John of England in 1230.
-At that time, the castle was meant to act as a defense center against the current invaders, the Normans, and serve as the seat of the English government.
-Since then, Dublin Castle has also been the site of the royal mint, the police headquarters and the residence of various British leaders.
-Today, the castle grounds are used for some governmental purposes but are mostly only used for ceremonial purposes, such as the Irish President's inauguration, and to host conferences, like those of the European Council.
+Originally a defense center against Norman invaders and the seat of the English government, it has since also been the site of the Royal Mint and police headquarters.
+Today, the castle grounds attract visitors and function as a venue for Irish government functions and ceremonies, such as the President of Ireland's inauguration.The Basics

-When no such event is occurring, Dublin Castle is open to the public.
 Guided tours take visitors through the grounds, sharing the history and ever-changing purpose of each building.
-Most notable is the story behind the Record Tower, the only remaining building from the original medieval structure that has miraculously survived centuries' worth of fires and warfare that ravaged the other buildings.
-Other noteworthy parts of Dublin Castle’s grounds include the State Apartments, Chester Beatty Library, and the Dubhlinn Gardens, which now grow over the spot where there was once a black pool, or "dubh linn", from which the city of Dublin gets its name.
+Most notable is the story behind the Record Tower, the only remaining building from the original medieval structure that has miraculously survived centuries worth of fires and warfare that ravaged the other buildings.
+Other noteworthy areas include the Chester Beatty Library and the Dubhlinn Gardens, which now grow over the spot where there was once a black pool (‘dubh linn’) from which the city of Dublin gets its name.

 The long and rich history behind this complex is enough reason to tour Dublin Castle.
 Even those who are not history buffs will find something of interest within the vast castle grounds.
 Plan to spend about two hours at the castle learning about Irish history and exploring the lavishly decorated private quarters and entertaining halls of the State Apartments, the State Bedrooms, St. Patrick’s Hall, the State Drawing Room, the Chapel Royal, the Medieval Undercroft, and the Throne Room.